terraform-pingidentity-modules/draft-pingone-environment/examples/simple-sso-license-selection/README.md

-# Simple SSO Environment Example - Environment creation with License Name
+# Simple SSO Environment Example - Environment creation by License ID or by License Name

-This example deploys a Simple SSO Environment without any role assignment, using the name of a license as found in the PingOne administration console.
+This example deploys two Simple SSO Environments without any role assignments, one using the ID of a license and the other using the name of a license as found in the PingOne administration console.

 # Usage